marcozardo/patterns/pipeline/From_text_to_Antimony/workdir/inputs/Malkov2020.md

 $R_0$) delay not only the infection peak, but also the moment when the difference between the reinfection and no-reinfection scenarios becomes prominent. <!-- text, from page 0 (l=0.059,t=0.406,r=0.487,b=0.449), with ID 14439135-c9c4-450d-b921-4d0f739f1e09 -->

+5. Conclusion

+    To date, the immune response, including duration of immunity, to SARS-CoV-2 infection is not yet understood.
+Unless it is clearly known that patients with COVID-19 are unlikely to be reinfected, it is instructive to consider the possible scenarios.
+In this paper, I study how the possibility of reinfection shapes the epidemiological dynamics at the population level.
+To explore the difference in the dynamics of the disease under the reinfection and no-reinfection scenarios and, furthermore, the effects of the mitigation measures, I use a SEIRS model and consider three different ways of modeling reinfection.
+A key finding is that the mitigation measures delay not only the infection peak, but also the moment when the difference between the reinfection and no-reinfection scenarios becomes prominent.
+This result is robust to various modeling assumptions.
+The framework is simple and therefore can serve as a baseline for more complex models. <!-- text, from page 0 (l=0.059,t=0.461,r=0.488,b=0.687), with ID 03ef808b-6267-474a-84f2-4b38040c9ce5 -->

+**Funding**

+    This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors. <!-- text, from page 0 (l=0.059,t=0.699,r=0.489,b=0.756), with ID e0bb8125-67ed-481b-9002-0c4d7ca7623d -->

+Declaration of Competing Interest

+    The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper. <!-- text, from page 0 (l=0.060,t=0.767,r=0.488,b=0.835), with ID 62c93798-5dc0-4795-a206-c55238560916 -->

+Acknowledgments

+    I thank the editor, Gabriel B. Mindlin, and two anonymous referees for their constructive comments, which helped me to improve the manuscript.
+I thank Polina Protasova, James Stock, and Alexis Akira Toda for useful comments and discussion.
+All remaining errors are mine.
+The views expressed herein are those of the <!-- text, from page 0 (l=0.060,t=0.848,r=0.487,b=0.941), with ID a9c3e292-9c9c-4f55-9635-db6316dfb779 -->

+author and not necessarily those of the Federal Reserve Bank of Minneapolis or the Federal Reserve System. <!-- text, from page 0 (l=0.512,t=0.407,r=0.941,b=0.436), with ID a034f198-407d-4c07-b23a-4598ed097ed4 -->

+References

+[1] An J., Liao X., Xiao T., Qian S., Yuan J., Ye H., et al. Clinical Characteristics of the Recovered COVID-19 Patients with Re-Detectable Positive RNA.
+Test. medRxiv 20200326024442222020.
+10.1101/2020.03.26.20044222

+[2] Anderson RM, Heesterbeek H, Klinkenberg D, Hollingsworth TD.
+How will country-based mitigation measures influence the course of the COVID-19 epidemic?
+Lancet 2020;395(10228):931–4. doi: 10.1016/S0140-6736(20)30567-5.

+[3] Atkeson AG.
+What will be the economic impact of COVID-19 in the US?
+Rough estimates of disease scenarios.
+NBER working paper No 26867; 2020. doi:10.3386/w26867.

+[4] Bao L., Deng W., Gao H., Xiao C., Liu J., Xue J., et al. Reinfection Could not Occur in SARS-CoV-2 Infected Rhesus Macaques. bioRxiv; 2020.
+10.1101/2020.03.13.990226

+[5] Berger DW, Herkenhoff KF, Mongey S. Reopening in an SEIR model with testing and targeted quarantine.
+University of Chicago Unpublished Manuscript; 2020.

+[6] Camacho A, Cazelles B. Does homologous reinfection drive multiple-wave influenza outbreaks?
+Accounting for immunodynamics in epidemiological models.
+Epidemiics 2013;5(4):187–96. doi:10.1016/j.epidem.2013.09.003.

+[7] Chen N, Zhou M, Dong X, Qu J, Gong F, Han Y, et al. Epidemiological and clinical characteristics of 99 cases of 2019 novel coronavirus pneumonia in Wuhan, China: a descriptive study.
+Lancet 2020;395(10223):507–13. doi: 10.1016/S0140-6736(20)30211-7.

+[8] Chowell G, Hengartner NW, Castillo-Chavez C, Fenimore PW, Hyman JM.
+The basic reproductive number of ebola and the effects of public health measures: the cases of congo and uganda.
+J Theor Biol 2004;229(1):119–26. doi:10.1016/ j.jtbi.2004.03.006.

+[9] Etbaigha F, Willms AR, Poljak Z. An SEIR model of influenza a virus infection and reinfection within a farrow-to-finish swine farm.
+PLoS One 2018;13(9). doi:10.1371/journal.pone.0202493.

+[10] Fauci AS, Lane HC, Redfield RR.
+COVID-19 — navigating the uncharted.
+Engl J Med 2020. doi:10.1056/NEJMe2002387.

+[11] Hethcote HW.
+The mathematics of infectious diseases.
+SIAM Rev 2000;42(4):599–653. doi:10.1137/S0036144500371907.

+[12] Hortacsu A, Liu J, Schwieg T. Estimating the Fraction of Unreported Infections in Epidemics with a Known Epicenter: An Application to COVID-19.
+Tech.
+Rep.; 2020. doi:10.3386/w27028.

+[13] Korolev I. Identification and estimation of the SEIRD epidemic model for COVID-19.
+J Econom 2020. doi:10.1016/j.jeconom.2020.07.038.

+[14] Kucharski AJ, Russell TW, Diamond C, Liu Y, Edmunds J, Funk S, et al. Early dynamics of transmission and control of COVID-19: a mathematical modelling study.
+Lancet Infect Dis 2020. doi:10.1016/S1473-3099(20)30144-4.

+[15] Kuniya T. Prediction of the epidemic peak of coronavirus disease in Japan, 2020.
+J Clin Med 2020;9(3):789–95. doi:10.3390/jcm9030789.

+[16] Lan L, Xu D, Ye G, Xia C, Wang S, Li Y, et al. Early transmission dynamics in Wuhan, China, of novel coronavirus-infected pneumonia.
+N Engl J Med 2020. <!-- text, from page 0 (l=0.513,t=0.452,r=0.942,b=0.938), with ID 78f6a9a3-3f9e-47d6-8785-caaf4af472a7 -->

+7 <!-- marginalia, from page 0 (l=0.493,t=0.955,r=0.507,b=0.966), with ID 655fa18f-9e2f-4884-9f8c-ce68d3e9979d -->

+*E. Malkov* <!-- marginalia, from page 0 (l=0.059,t=0.042,r=0.115,b=0.058), with ID 297721f9-f81b-4a82-bd89-f6233c01a01f -->

+*Chaos, Solitons and Fractals* 139 (2020) 110296 <!-- marginalia, from page 0 (l=0.705,t=0.042,r=0.941,b=0.058), with ID 399dbc16-dab9-457b-b3e8-0157f575b88f -->

+1. Li R, Pei S, Chen B, Song Y, Zhang T, Yang W, et al. Substantial undocumented infection facilitates the rapid dissemination of novel coronavirus (SARS-CoV2).
+Science 2020. doi:10.1126/science.abb3221.
+2. Lin Q, Zhao S, Gao D, Lou Y, Yang S, Musa SS, et al. A conceptual model for the coronavirus disease 2019 (COVID-19) outbreak in Wuhan, China with individual reaction and governmental action.
+Int J Infect Dis 2020:211–16. doi:10.1016/j.ijid.2020.02.058.
+3. Peirlinck M, Linka K, Costabal FS, Kuhl E. Outbreak dynamics of COVID-19 in China and the United States.
+Biomech Model Mechanobiol 2020:1–15. doi:10.1007/s10237-020-01332-5.
+4. Prem K, Liu Y, Russell TW, Kucharski AJ, Eggo RM, Davies N, et al. The effect of control strategies to reduce social mixing on outcomes of the COVID-19 epidemic in wuhan, china: a modelling study.
+Lancet Public Health 2020. doi:10.1016/S2468-2667(20)30073-6.
+5. Remuzzi A, Remuzzi G. COVID-19 and Italy: what next?
+Lancet 2020. doi:10.1016/S0140-6736(20)30627-9.
+6. Reynolds JJ, Torremorell M, Craft ME.
+Mathematical modeling of influenza a virus dynamics within swine farms and the effects of vaccination.
+PLoS One 2014;9(8). doi:10.1371/journal.pone.0106177.
+7. Sanche S, Lin Y, Xu C, Romero-Severson E, Hengartner N, Ke R. High contagiousness and rapid spread of severe acute respiratory syndrome coronavirus 2.
+Emerg Infect Dis 2020;26(7). doi:10.3201/eid2607.200282. <!-- text, from page 0 (l=0.058,t=0.067,r=0.493,b=0.296), with ID 69123c24-0407-4fda-a62b-ad3436d3319b -->

+1. [24] Shi Y., Wang Y., Shao C., Huang J., Gan J., Huang X., et al. COVID-19 Infection: The Perspectives on Immune Responses.
+2020.
+10.1038/s41418-020-0530-3
+2. [25] To KK-W, Hung IF-N, Ip JD, Chu AW-H, Chan W-M, Tam AR, et al. COVID-19 Re-infection by a phylogenetically distinct SARS-coronavirus-2 strain confirmed by whole genome sequencing.
+Clin Infect Dis 2020. doi:10.1093/cid/ciaa1275.
+3. [26] Toda AAA.
+Susceptible-infected-recovered (SIR) dynamics of COVID-19 and economic impact. arXiv:2003112212020.
+4. [27] Wang H, Wang Z, Dong Y, Chang R, Xu C, Yu X, et al. Phase-adjusted estimation of the number of coronavirus disease 2019 cases in Wuhan, China.
+Cell Discov 2020;6(1):1–8. doi:10.1038/s41421-020-0148-0.
+5. [28] Worldometers.
+Coronavirus cases, 2020, (accessed September 2, 2020) https://www.worldometers.info/coronavirus/.
+6. [29] Wu JT, Leung K, Leung GM.
+Nowcasting and forecasting the potential domestic and international spread of the 2019-nCoV outbreak originating in Wuhan, China: a modelling study.
+Lancet 2020;395(10225):689–97. doi:10.1016/S0140-6736(20)30260-9.
+7. [30] Zhao S, Lin Q, Ran J, Musa SS, Yang G, Wang W, et al. Preliminary estimation of the basic reproduction number of novel coronavirus (2019-nCoV) in China, from 2019 to 2020: a data-driven analysis in the early phase of the outbreak.
+Int J Infect Dis 2020;92:214–17. doi:10.1016/j.ijid.2020.01.050. <!-- text, from page 0 (l=0.511,t=0.069,r=0.943,b=0.276), with ID 23cfcbb6-4b02-4e97-adda-0abe9f84f43b -->

+8 <!-- marginalia, from page 0 (l=0.494,t=0.955,r=0.506,b=0.967), with ID da69685a-8e41-4db3-9609-a9fa6697153e -->